Mesoscopic eigenvalue density correlations of Wigner matrices: Correlation of Green functions: proof of Theorem

 \subsection{Fourth cumulant}

-In this section we analyse the fourth-cumulant terms on the RHS of \eqref{417}.
-The strategy is the same as in the previous two sections, and we shall omit any extraneous details. \begin{lemma} For the fifth term on the RHS of \eqref{417}, we have
+In this section we analyse the fourth-cumulant terms on the right-hand side of \eqref{417}.
+The strategy is the same as in the previous two sections, and we shall omit any extraneous details. \begin{lemma} Recall $f_3$ from \eqref{f34}.
+For the fifth term on the right-hand side of \eqref{417}, we have

 \end{lemma} \begin{proof} By applying the differential \eqref{3.15} carefully, we see that